Crown lengthening is a common procedure done when not enough of the tooth is exposed for a filling or crown.

-A consultation with your dentist is needed to review your medical history and X-rays.
-A tooth cleaning may also be needed.
-A temporary crown may be placed to protect the tooth and make surgery easier as it shows the periodontist how much soft tissue or bone needs to be removed.
+A consultation with a periodontist to review your medical history and X-rays will be scheduled.
+A tooth cleaning may also be scheduled before the surgery to prepare your teeth.
+Your dentist might place a temporary crown to protect your teeth and see how much tissue will need to be removed.

-During the procedure, the gums will be gently pushed away from the teeth and the roots and bone will be exposed.
-Removing a little gum tissue may be enough to place a crown or filling.
-In most cases, some bone from around the roots of the teeth also must be removed.
-Once enough tooth is exposed, the gums will be stitched together at a location further down the tooth, exposing more tooth structure above the gum line.
+The periodontist will gently push your gums away to see the roots and bone.
+Removing a small amount of gum tissue can be enough to place a crown or filling.
+In other cases, some bone from around the roots will also need to be removed.
+Once enough tooth is exposed, the gums will be stitched together.

 Slight swelling should be expected.
 You may receive a prescribed pain reliever and an antibacterial mouth rinse.
 A follow up visit will be scheduled a week or two after the surgery to remove the stitches.
 Three months after the surgery your gums will be fully healed and the crown can then be placed.

 The practices below offer this specialty care.
 Select a practice that best meets your budget and availability for appointments.

 We offer comprehensive dental care performed by dental residents who have already received professional dental degrees and are completing advanced training under the supervision of dental faculty.